 Calendar for the admissions procedure

-- From 19 February to Monday, 5 March 2018: Applications evaluated by Sciences Po programme coordinators
+- February: applications evaluated by Sciences Po programme coordinators

 Each year, students are required to pay the tuition and registration fees for the institution they will attend that academic year.
 A student from Sciences Po pays Sciences Po fees in the first year and the AgroParisTech fees for the next two years.